logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/ios-automation/setting-up-the-ios-test-environment/configuring-an-ios-device.md

     2. Set **AssistiveTouch** to Off.

--   accessibility label is a property of some controls in iOS.
+-   **Optional:** accessibility label is a property of some controls in iOS.
 If your test needs to access this property, turn on **Speak Screen** in iOS 8 or, in iOS 7, set **Triple-Click Home** to control Toggle VoiceOver.
 This allows for the [Interface Viewer](/user-guide/interface-definitions/the-interface-viewer/interpreting-the-interface-viewer/) to capture the accessibility label property:

     -   iOS 8:
         -   Tap **Settings** \> **General** \> **Accessibility** \> **Speech**.